deltaDNA/tutorial-localnotification-ddna/README.md

 ### Cancelling Notifications

-Two additinal Event Triggered Campaigns and corresponding Game Parameter Actions have been created to **Cancel** each scheduled notification if the player records a specific event that indicates that the notification is no longer relevant.
+Two additional Event Triggered Campaigns and corresponding Game Parameter Actions have been created to **Cancel** each scheduled notification if the player records a specific event that indicates that the notification is no longer relevant.

 In each case the Game Parameter action contains 2 game Parameters that are used by the game client to delete the specific notification.